From Tromsø: Advanced Dog Sledding Tour at Camp Tamok

 After the adrenaline rush, you’ll have the chance to visit the husky yard.
 This is often a favorite part of the trip—getting up close to the dogs, petting them, and taking photos.
 They’re playful, friendly, and eager for affection.

 You’ll then head into a traditional Sámi lavvu tent, where you’ll enjoy a hot regional meal and drinks by the fire.
-Many reviewers rave about the delicious food, often mentioning reindeer stew or similar hearty fare, served in a cozy, authentic environment.
+Many reviewers love the delicious food, often mentioning reindeer stew or similar hearty fare, served in a cozy, authentic environment.
 It’s the perfect way to warm up and reflect on your day.

 More Great Tours Nearby